jkallhoff/blog/content/post/go-web-apps-risk-analyzer-tying-it-all-together.md

 +++

 > **Disclaimer:** this is old content that's horribly out of date and possibly **very** incorrect.
 I've archived it here for historic purposes only.
-It smelly, most likely not relevant, and I was still very much learning the language.
+It's smelly, most likely not relevant, and I was still very much learning the language.

 If you haven't read the previous Risk Analyzer posts I highly suggest you do so first<!--more-->: